MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-ide-orientation.md

    ![New project dialog in Visual Studio 2019](media/vs-2019/create-a-new-project.png)

-1. If you selected C# or Visual Basic as your language, select the **Console App (.NET Framework)** template, and then choose **Next**.
+1. If you selected C#, Visual Basic, or F# as your language, select the **Console App (.NET Framework)** template, and then choose **Next**.
 (If you selected a different language, just pick any template.
 The UI we'll be looking at is similar for all programming languages.)

 1. On the **Configure your new project** page, accept the default project name and location, and then choose **Create**.